iammelvink/react-full-stack-blog-site/README.md

 ## Repository for my react-full-stack-blog-site project

-Find out how to build an e-commerce platform.
+Find out how to build an blog site platform.
 Author Melvin Kisten tackles CRUD functions and connects the system to a database of MongoDB (Document database).
 Created a full-stack platform using JavaScript.
-The front-end was created using React and the back-end was created using NodeJS, Express, MongoDB.
-Then I used Axios to link my back-end with my front-end.
+The frontend was created using React and the backend was created using NodeJS, Express, MongoDB.
+Then I used fetch to link my backend with my frontend.
 I also used Postman to test my end points.

 1. Methodologies/Project Management: